-Convenience Retail Asia Limited (the "Company") and its subsidiaries (together the "Group") are principally engaged in the operation of (i) a chain of convenience stores in Hong Kong under the brand name of Circle K; (ii) a chain of bakeries under the brand name of Saint Honore in Hong Kong, Macau and on the Chinese Mainland; and (iii) developing businesses mainly included a chain of fast-fashion eyewear stores under the brand name of Zoff in Hong Kong.
+Convenience Retail Asia Limited (the "Company") and its subsidiaries (together the "Group") are principally engaged in the operation of (i) a chain of bakeries under the brand name of Saint Honore in Hong Kong, Macau and on the Chinese Mainland; (ii) premium pâtissere under the brand name of Mon cher in Hong Kong - one of Japan's most popular pâtisserie and cake brands; and (iii) developing businesses mainly included a chain of fast-fashion eyewear stores under the brand name of Zoff in Hong Kong.

 The Company is a limited liability company incorporated in the Cayman Islands.
-The address of its registered office is P.O.
-Box 10008, Willow House, Cricket Square, Grand Cayman KY1-1001, Cayman Islands and its principal place of business is 15th Floor, LiFung Centre, 2 On Ping Street, Siu Lek Yuen, Shatin, New Territories, Hong Kong.
+The address of its registered office is Second Floor, Century Yard, Cricket Square, P.O.
+Box 902, Grand Cayman, KY1-1103, Cayman Islands and its principal place of business is 15th Floor, LiFung Centre, 2 On Ping Street, Siu Lek Yuen, Shatin, New Territories, Hong Kong.